istio/istio.io/content/docs/concepts/traffic-management/index.md

 As the diagram illustrates, Pilot maintains an **abstract model** of all the services in the mesh. **Platform-specific adapters** in Pilot translate the abstract model appropriately for your platform.

-For example, the Kubernetes adapter implements controllers to watch the Kubernetes API server for changes to pod registration information, ingress resources, and third-party resources like custom resource definitions (CRDs) that store traffic management rules.
-The Kubernetes adapter translates this data for the abstract model, so Pilot can generate and deliver the appropriate Envoy-specific configurations.
+For example, the Kubernetes adapter implements controllers to watch the Kubernetes API server for changes to pod registration information and service resources.
+The Kubernetes adapter translates this data for the abstract model.

-The Pilot **service discovery and traffic rules** use the abstract model to let Envoy proxies know about one another in the mesh through the **Envoy API.**
+Pilot uses the abstract model to generate appropriate Envoy-specific configurations to let Envoy proxies know about one another in the mesh through the **Envoy API.**

-You can use the **Networking and Rules APIs** to exercise more granular control over the traffic in your service mesh.
+You can use Istio's **Traffic Management API** to instruct Pilot to refine the Envoy configuration to exercise more granular control over the traffic in your service mesh.

 ### Envoy proxies